Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Quarkyonic matter in ideal Fermi gas

 which is equal to the proton or neutron mass ($M_N=M_p=M_n$), because any breaking of isospin symmetry is not included.
 We also find the root-mean-square charge radius of proton including the c.m. correction as~\cite{PhysRevD.110.113001}

 In this quark model, we have three parameters, $c$, $m$, $E_N^{spin}$.
 We then choose the quark mass as follows: case 1, $m = 250$ MeV; case 2, $m = 300$ MeV; case 3, $m = 350$ MeV.
-The remaining two parameters, $c$, $E_N^{spin}$, are determined so as to reproduce the proton charge radius, $r_p = 0.6, 0.7, 0.8, 0.9, 1.0$ fm (the experimental value is $0.841$ fm~\cite{PhysRevD.110.030001}), and the nucleon mass, $M_{N}=939$ MeV.
+The remaining two parameters, $c$ and $E_N^{spin}$, are determined so as to reproduce the nucleon mass, $M_{N}=939$ MeV, and the proton charge radius, $r_p = 0.6, 0.7, 0.8, 0.9$ fm.
+Note that the experimental value of the charge radius of proton is $0.8409 \pm 0.0004$ fm~\cite{PhysRevD.110.030001}, while $r_p$ in the present calculation may correspond to the charge radius of valence quarks.
 In Table~\ref{tab:parameters}, the parameters and the quark energies are summarized.

-Using the gaussian quark wavefunction, Eq.(\ref{eq:sol}), the single quark momentum distribution in a single nucleon is calculated as
+Using the gaussian quark wavefunction, Eq.~(\ref{eq:sol}), the single quark momentum distribution in a single nucleon is calculated as

 where the second term in the right-hand side comes from the lower component of the quark wavefunction.
 This satisfies the normalization condition, $\int_q \varphi({\bm q}) = 1$.
 Through the present paper, we use this single quark momentum distribution.